-Many years ago, we took a beautiful Jeanneau 43 DS Yacht in part exchange for a new Jeanneau 47 Ds.
+Many years ago, we took a beautiful Jeanneau 43 DS Yacht in exchange for a new Jeanneau 47 Ds.
 The 43 was in Palma Majorca, Spain.
-Part of the deal being we collected the PX and shipped it back to base in North Wales.
-The deal was done, and so we flew out to Mallorca to collect the yacht.
+Part of the deal being we collected the PX and shipped it back to the base in North Wales.
+The deal was done, so we flew to Mallorca to collect the yacht.
 We sailed her back to Northern Spain, where she was collected by truck and delivered to the UK.

 A part-exchange deal on the yacht had already been done at this stage, so we accepted the 43 Ds without concerns believing we could easily find the problem.
 My engineers felt sure the hot water tank pressure release valve was faulty.

 As it happens, I decided to keep the 43DS Yacht for one season.
 Business was good, and she was such a beautiful sailing boat.
 It seemed a shame not to encourage my family to enjoy sailing a little.
 I decided to monitor the wet bilge to see if I could find out why it was always wet.
 It drove me nuts for weeks.
 The hot water tank was not to blame (that would be far too easy).